Health Insurance • Supplemental Insurance Arizona • 2026

 Accident insurance

-Accident plans pay lump-sum or schedule-based cash when a covered accident happens—think urgent care, ER, X-rays, fractures, ambulance, and follow-ups.
+Accident plans pay lump-sum or schedule-based cash when a covered accident happens—think urgent care, ER, X-rays, fractures, ambulance rides, and follow-ups.
 In Maricopa and Pima counties, these plans are popular for active families and weekend athletes who carry high-deductible health plans.
 Cash benefits can be used for medical bills, lost wages, mileage, or child care—no network restrictions.

 Hospital indemnity